Zaneham/Jovial-LSP/README.md

 - **[HAL/S LSP](https://github.com/Zaneham/hals-lsp)** - NASA's Space Shuttle language.
 For when you need your vectors and matrices handled by a computer that absolutely cannot restart in the middle of re-entry.

 - **[Minuteman Guidance Computer Emulator](https://github.com/Zaneham/Minuteman-computer-emulator)** - An emulator for the D17B/D37C computers that have been keeping 400 nuclear missiles pointed at things since 1962.
-We're not entirely sure why we built this.
+I'm not entirely sure why I built this.
 Seemed like a good idea at the time.

 ## Acknowledgements